-Cal Cities is an association of 477 California cities dedicated to protecting and restoring local control to provide for the public health, safety, and welfare of their residents, and to enhance the quality of life for all Californians.
-Cal Cities is advised by its Legal Advocacy Committee, comprised of 24 city attorneys from all regions of the State.
+Cal Cities is an association of 475 California cities dedicated to protecting and restoring local control to provide for the public health, safety, and welfare of their residents, and to enhance the quality of life for all Californians.
+Cal Cities is advised by its Legal Advocacy Committee, comprised of 25 city attorneys from all regions of the State.
 The Committee monitors litigation of concern to municipalities, and identifies those cases that have statewide or nationwide significance.
 The Committee has identified this case as having such significance.

-1 The parties were notified more than ten days prior to the due date of this brief of the intention to file.
-This brief was not authored in whole or in part by counsel for any party.
+&lt;sup>1 This brief was not authored in whole or in part by counsel for any party.
 No person or entity other than amici curiae made a monetary contribution to this brief's preparation or submission.